-We are living and working in unprecedented times and small businesses must navigate economic upheaval while also trying to care for a workforce that is under more stress than ever.
-Fortunately, many employers have a wide range of technology available to make connecting with colleagues as easy as possible.
+During this unprecedented time, many employers have relied on a wide range of technology to make connecting with colleagues as easy as possible.
 But when you can’t see your employees every day, how do you make sure they’re getting the support they need, especially if they struggle with mental health problems?
 Here are some practical steps you can take to check on your employees’ mental well-being, and to offer help to those who might be struggling.

 When you can check-in with colleagues in the office every day, it’s easier to see when they’re out of sorts or having trouble with their work.
 When working remotely, it may take more effort to pick up on signs that an employee needs support.
 You may not be able to see if they’re starting work later than usual or if their demeanor has changed like you would if you were in the office.
 That’s why it’s important to check in with employees regularly to understand how they’re coping.